Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Well, good on him!"
 Nick Woodward agreed.
 "It’s good to stay in touch.
 You’ve gotta know how to handle them on the ground if you’re gonna own them."

 "It’s hard to imagine the big fella wrangling sheep, I gotta be honest.
-Naxas are...ornery.
+Naxas are... ornery.
 That’s what he likes about ‘em."

 "Are you kidding?
 He’d love it!"
 Allison said.
 "He’d play sheepdog."